dbackowski/rails_simple_event_sourcing/README.md

 end
 ```

-- `CommandHandler` - is responsible for handling the passed command (it automatically checks if a command is valid), making additional API calls, and finally creating a proper event.
+- `CommandHandler` - is responsible for handling the passed command (it automatically checks if a command is valid), making additional API calls, doing additional business logic, and finally creating a proper event.
 This should always return the `RailsSimpleEventSourcing::Result` struct.

 Example: